None

 Guyana |

 ![]() Economic or social reasonsNot specifiedWhen there is no explicit reference to an issue covered in the questionnaire in the relevant document(s), this is noted and no interpretation was made.
-Related documents:WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-WHO defines health for member states as a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
-Safe Abortion Guidelines, § 4.2.1.5.
+Related documents:WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Health grounds shall reflect WHO’s definitions of health, which entails a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
+Abortion Care Guideline § 2.2.2.

 Additional notesRegarding pregnancies of more than eight weeks of gestation, the Medical Termination of Pregnancy Act stipulates that doctors must take into consideration the future and actual economic and social circumstances of the woman requesting an abortion.
 Related documents: |